Breaking the Waves

 It will be directed by world-renowned director Tom Morris OBE (English National Opera and Metropolitan Opera New York), who has received universal acclaim for his production of The Death of Klinghoffer for the English National Opera, and won a Tony Award for his Broadway production of War Horse.

 A much larger production than Opera Ventures’ Greek, Breaking the Waves will blend both theatre and opera through 17 orchestral parts, nine principal roles, and an all-male chorus of 12.
+The cast and full creative team will be announced in March 2019 together with the presenting venue.

 You can help Opera Ventures to realise this exciting project by clicking on the button below.